dell/omnia/docs/source/Utils/AdditionalNIC.rst

 Configuring additional NICs and Kernel Parameters on the nodes
 ----------------------------------------------------------------
-After the ``discovery_provision.yml`` playbook has been executed and the nodes have booted up, additional NICs and OS Kernel command-line parameters can be configured on the cluster nodes using the ``server_spec_update.yml`` playbook.
+After the ``discovery_provision.yml`` playbook has been executed and the nodes have booted up, additional NICs or OS Kernel command-line parameters can be configured on the cluster nodes using the ``server_spec_update.yml`` playbook.
 For more information about the supported kernel command-line parameters, `click here <https://docs.kernel.org/admin-guide/kernel-parameters.html>`_.
+The ``server_spec_update.yml`` playbook can be used to do the following tasks:

+    * Configure additional NICs on the nodes.
+    * Configure OS Kernel command-line parameters on the nodes.
+    * Configure both additional NICs and OS Kernel command-line parameters on the nodes.

 **Prerequisites**